 The Story of a Photographer

 What does photography mean to you?
 Here, I am going to share my story in how Photography has changed my life and my journey as an artist.
 I remember always picking up cameras and taking any pictures I could.
 I even used to steal everyone's disposable cameras and leave a selfie before selfie's were even selfie's.
 I also made slide shows of my travels as a child growing up as a "divorced" military brat.
 I was always traveling then too.
 Mostly, I just remember falling in love with the process of creating art with a camera.

 The Beginning: Where it All Started

-In 2011, I had my first daughter and was going through the stages of finally leaving my fiance; her physically abusive, biological Father.
-We were both in Law Enforcement careers so there was a bunch of "red tape" and multiple courts including protection orders, internal and criminal investigations and even a polygraph test.
-Mostly, it was just him trying to keep his career as a decorated State Trooper.
-Throughout all of this, I was trying to find my own way and needed help financially.
+In 2011, I had my first daughter and was going through the stages of separating from my fiance.
+I was trying to find my own way and needed help financially.
 I really had no idea what to do because I already worked as much as I could as a dispatcher.
 My Dad came over to me and said: "hey, you have a good eye.
 You should consider doing photography as a profession for extra money.
 I think you could have a future in it."
 After hearing that, it just clicked.
 All it took was just one person believing in me and seeing my potential.
 From that point on, I decided that I wanted to do work with my camera for the rest of my life.